Circus: Astley and early British circus

 The origin of the modern circus has been attributed to Philip Astley, who was born 1742 in Newcastle-under-Lyme, England.
 He became a cavalry officer who set up the first modern amphitheatre for the display of horse riding tricks in Lambeth, London, on 4 April 1768.
+(Note: The Oxford English Dictionary lists the 1791 book The History of the Royal Circus about Philip Astley's troupe as the first written use of the word to describe the modern circus.)
 Astley did not originate trick horse riding, nor was he first to introduce acts such as acrobats and clowns to the English public, but he was the first to create a space where all these acts were brought together to perform a show.
 Astley rode in a circle rather than a straight line as his rivals did, and thus chanced on the format of performing in a circle.
 Astley performed stunts in a 42 ft diameter ring, which is the standard size used by circuses ever since.
 Astley referred to the performance arena as a circle and the building as an amphitheatre; these would later be known as a circus.
 In 1770, Astley hired acrobats, tightrope walkers, jugglers, and a clown to fill in the pauses between acts.